 and a username and password that is provided to you by Datec.
 You can use this site to see your data usage and manage bill payments.
 To check your data usage, log in, click on VIEW USAGE on the left, then under the Services section there is a button on the right side of the screen “view usage”.
 You will see a screen similar to the below screenshot.
 Your on-peak data is the top number in the “Down” column in megabytes.
 “Down Off Peak” is, clearly, your off-peak data.
 So looking below, I ended June using 22.9GB of on-peak data and 34GB of off-peak data.

-If you go over your off peak data allowance, your internet will completely stop.
+If you go over your off peak or on peak data allowance, your entire internet will completely stop.
 The delays to the stop have varied, occasionally I can get a few extra GB if I go hard in the last few hours before midnight of the reset.
-You need to email email@example.com on the day that your internet resets and ask for it to be manually reactivated.
+You need to email firstname.lastname@example.org on the day that your internet resets and ask for it to be manually reactivated.
 If you ask before your month resets, you will be charged for another month.
 They only check the concierge email on weekdays.

 Additional and unimportant tech stuff